Travel.State.Gov > Intercountry Adoption > Country Information > Mauritania Intercountry Adoption Information

 Terrorists may attack with little or no warning, targeting places frequented by Westerners.

 The U.S. government has limited ability to provide emergency services to U.S. citizens in Mauritania as U.S. government employees must obtain special authorization to travel outside Nouakchott.
-U.S. government employees must travel only during daylight hours and are prohibited from walking alone outside of designated areas and times.
+U.S. government employees may travel only during daylight hours and are prohibited from walking alone outside of designated areas and times.

 If you decide to travel to Mauritania: